 If you were to look at a map of the sound waves producing a high-frequency noise, those waves would be very close to one another in what looks like a sine wave that has been pushed together from both sides.

 By contrast, a map of low-frequency noise will look more like a gently rolling sine wave, while a map of midrange frequencies will fall somewhere in the middle.

 It’s important to understand that a picture of sound wave frequency is different from a picture of amplitude.
-Most DAWs (digital audio workstations) will default to showing the amplitude of each track, and this picture can look a little like the map of the frequency of sound waves.
+Most DAWs (digital audio workstations) will default to showing the amplitude of each track, and this picture can look a little like a map of the frequency of sound waves.